TikTok’s demographics tell you why Irish businesses need to be on TikTok in 2022

 Paid Ads on TikTok & first mover advantage

 TikTok released its self-serve Ads platform in July 2020 and is very capable of delivering results for brands across many verticals.
 All the usual options are there that we’ve come to expect from a modern Ads platform making it suitable for driving on-site Conversions or App Installs as needed.

 While large volumes of performance data are thin on the ground and of course it depends on each vertical, creative strength, the offer and many other factors including the friction of their user journeys, TikTok Ads can be a very strong option.

 Media buying on TikTok is still relatively cheap when compared to Facebook & Instagram.
 As with any Ad placement costs, supply and demand dictates pricing.
 TikTok still has a lot of supply of Ad space with less demand than on Facebook’s dwindling supply as not as many marketers are taking advantage of TikTok yet.

 This presents yet another area of opportunity, as well as organic growth with TikTok, where there still remains a first mover advantage for businesses that act soon and start their TikTok journey both organic and paid.

-If you’d like to take advantage of this exceptional marketing channel, talk with us today!
+If you’d like to take advantage of this exceptional marketing channel and engage an expert TikTok Ads agency, talk with us today!